mfoglino/glue-datalake/README.md

-### Run Project in Visual Code
+### Run code/tests in Docker Image

+To run the code and tests in a Docker container, follow these steps:

-In the Bash / ZSH terminal, run the following command to start the Docker container:
+1. Run the Docker for Glue: In your local machine, go to Bash / ZSH terminal, run the following command to start the Docker container:

 ```
 #> WORKSPACE_LOCATION=/Users/marcos.foglino/workspace/learning/glue-datalake
 #> docker run -it --rm  -v ~/.aws:/home/hadoop/.aws -v $WORKSPACE_LOCATION:/home/hadoop/workspace/ -e AWS_PROFILE=caylent-dev-test -e ENVIRONMENT=dev -e AWS_REGION=us-east-1 -e AWS_DEFAULT_REGION=us-east-1 -p 4040:4040 -p 18080:18080  --name glue5_pyspark public.ecr.aws/glue/aws-glue-libs:5 pyspark
 ```

+2. Go to Docker Desktop and check that the container is running.
+You should see the container named `glue5_pyspark`.
-Inside the container shell:

-Before to run any piece of python code:
+3. In Docker Desktop go to **glue5_spark** container -> open terminal 4.Inside the container shell: Before to run any piece of python code, run:
 ```
-PYTHONPATH=$PYTHONPATH:/home/hadoop/workspace
+export PYTHONPATH=$PYTHONPATH:/home/hadoop/workspace
 ```

 Examples: